The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Why you should improve your credit score
+Why you should improve your credit score before buying a house

-Even if you currently meet the mortgage lender’s minimum credit score requirement, you should aim for the highest credit score possible.
+Even if you currently meet a mortgage lender’s minimum credit score requirement, you should aim for the highest credit score possible.
 That’s because lenders decide your creditworthiness largely based on your FICO scores, and base your loan’s terms on your creditworthiness.

 |FICO score||Average interest rate|

 Keep in mind: To illustrate, assume you're seeking a $350,000, 30-year fixed-rate mortgage.
 If your credit score is 740 and you qualify for a 7.1 percent interest rate, you'll pay $2,352 per month (principal and interest only).
 But if your credit score is 650 and the lender offers you a rate of 8.1 percent, your monthly principal and interest payment increases to $2,592.
 That adds up to an additional $86,400 over the life of the loan.

 As you work to improve your credit score, it’s important to note that not all debt is created equal in the eyes of a lender.
 “Different forms of debt are viewed differently by those who are approving loans,” says Mark Hamrick, senior economic analyst at Bankrate.
 “Student loan debt that tends to carry a lower rate wouldn’t be viewed as harshly as credit card debt, which currently carries an average rate of 20.6 percent.”

 When it comes to credit cards, Ted Rossman, senior credit card analyst at Bankrate, advises keeping a laser focus on your credit utilization ratio.
 This represents the limit on your cards versus how much of your credit you’re actually using.